Hope everyone’s had a great weekend.

 Experiences and situations are accessories that you choose to take on or confront in your life.

-So why not separate yourself from all that other stuff – the job, the car, the house, the relationship?
+So why not separate yourself from all that other stuff – the job, the car, the house, the fucking material?

 Ego is a very abstract thing.
 Logically you can’t define it, it’s pretty difficult to pin down.